libris/contribute/CONTRIBUTING.md

 technical platform, i.e the backend.<!-- and [submitting pull requests](#pull-requests)--> Please respect the following restrictions:

-* The issue tracker is for
-  Please **do not** use the issue tracker for questions regarding the actual content or data quality in Libris.
+* Please **do not** use the issue tracker for questions regarding the actual content or data quality in Libris.

 * Please **do not** use the issue tracker for policy questions or Libris in general.